 The Centre of Policy Studies (CoPS), incorporating the former Impact Project, specializes in computable general equilibrium (CGE) modelling.
 CoPS undertakes academic/contract research and software development, conducts training courses in CGE modelling and offers graduate student supervision.
-CoPS is based at Victoria University, Melbourne.
+CoPS is based at Victoria University, Melbourne (webpage).

 CoPS' suite of Australian models includes several detailed, dynamic CGE models of Australia, which have been used to analyse many economic policies, including changes in taxes, tariffs, environmental regulations and competition policy.
 CoPS CGE simulations also underlie detailed forecasts of labour market demand and income distribution.

 MMRF, a dynamic CGE model of Australia's states and territories, has been used for a wide range of applications including analyses of greenhouse issues.
 MMRF3 is the latest version of the model and has been used recently in the analysis of the Potential Benefits of the National Reform Agenda.
 TERM, a highly disaggregated model of 57 Australian sub-state regions, is a useful tool for examining the impacts of shocks that affect specific regions, e.g., drought.

 CoPS has taken its modelling techniques overseas, completing projects in South Africa, Brazil, Taiwan, Thailand, China and other countries.
 USAGE, a 500 industry dynamic computable general equilibrium model of the US economy, is being developed in collaboration with the US International Trade Commission.
 A simpler single-country model called ORANI-G has been created as a pattern on which to base models of other countries.

 CoPS modelling relies on the GEMPACK software, developed at the unit, and used in over 400 other locations in 60 countries.